When you buy through our links, we may earn an affiliate commission. Learn more

 What are Hall Effect Joysticks?

-In short, these are joysticks that use magnets to detect stick movement in a way that doesn’t wear and tear.
+Hall Effect joysticks use magnets to detect stick movement in a way that doesn’t wear and tear.
 Hall Effect joysticks get their name from The Hall Effect, which is in turn named after its founder Edwin Hall.
 The Hall Effect represents a change in voltage that is caused when a magnetic field interferes with an electrical flow from a conductor.

 Hall Effect joysticks use this principle by having permanent magnets in them that move in relative to an electrical conductor.
 The voltage change that occurs is converted to positional data to track the joystick’s movements.